Rajpratik71/opscode-summit-2013-wiki/Tuesday-azure-1000.md

 Different use case for auditing - customers have straight guidelines for change management - ITIL/SA16 - for compliance purposes.
 Hook would be perfect for this.
 System to Hook into: Tivoli event manager, Logstash, stated.
 Need something out of the box.
 There is a lack of documentation on how to write event/report handlers.
 Most people don't know event handlers exist.

 Local mirror of chef installers/bootstrap template.
+Opscode has tool - Omnitruck which does this, but doesn't solve the problem.
+Customers need apt/yum repo with the server to distribute to thousands of nodes.
+Nice to have local mirror of agent install and don't have to curl a bash script across the internet to install the chef client.